 Plagiarism is not permitted at Ohlone.
 The annotations must be in your own words.

 The bibliography is graded as follows:

 There are a total of 200 possible points.
 50 points are given for turning in a bibliography that fulfills the requirements.
 Then up to 30 points are awarded for each of the five elements below:

 - There should be at least 8 total sources.

 - There should be at least two of each of the following; reference sources, books, periodical articles, and Web sites.
 (The periodical articles must come from one of the Ohlone Library periodical databases.
-The Web sites should be freely available Web pages or sites.)
+The Web sites should be freely available Web pages or sites, and not periodical articles.)

 - Each source should be annotated.
-The annotation should use at least three of the five evaluation criteria discussed in week two; authority, purpose, objectivity, currency and relevance.
+The annotation should use all of the evaluation criteria discussed in week two; authority, purpose, perspective, currency and relevance.
 These evaluations should be lengthy and should explain why you are recommending the source for your topic question.

 - The citations should be in correct Modern Language Association citation format.
 The bibliography should be in alphabetical order.

-- The sources chosen should be, overall, appropriate to the topic: relevant, timely, and authoritative.
+- The sources chosen should be, overall, appropriate to the topic: relevant, timely, and trustworthy.

 There is an example annotated bibliography on the course home page.

 How to approach what you learn in this class

 This course aims to show you the different types of resources, as well as the different types of search strategies, that are available to you.
 You do not have to use all of the strategies we learn each time you do research.
 Instead, you can use the methods like a tool box that you can open whenever you need to.